Lifting Embodied World Models for Planning and Control: Related Work

 \subsubsection{Embodied, Egocentric, and Hierarchical Policies.}

 NoMaD~\cite{sridhar2024nomad} tackles navigation from an egocentric point of view with a point-robot embodiment while Diffusion Policy~\cite{chi2025diffusionpolicy} uses a similar architecture for manipulation with articulated robots.
 Nachum et al.~\cite{nachum2018datahrl} and later HIQL~\cite{park2023hiql} are works that learn hierarchical policies. iDP3~\cite{ze2025generalizable} controls a humanoid at a joint level from an egocentric 3D camera.
-Large-scale models include GR00T-N1~\cite{bjorck2025gr00t}, which controls an articulated humanoid and VLA approaches like OpenVLA~\cite{kim25openvla} and Octo~\cite{2024octo} for robotic manipulators tend to focus on exocentric manipulation tasks.
+Large-scale models include GR00T-N1~\cite{bjorck2025gr00t}, which controls an articulated humanoid, and VLA approaches like OpenVLA~\cite{kim25openvla} and Octo~\cite{2024octo}, which tend to focus on robotic arms and exocentric manipulation tasks.
 No prior works address navigation and manipulation for embodiments from an egocentric view, which is a key affordance of human-like agents, nor do they consider the use of a low-dimensional, finite, and searchable input space for goal conditioning.